jrschmidt/go3-v/README.md

 View the app at `localhost:4533`.

-There is an online version of this app at [https://go3-h.herokuapp.com/](https://go3-h.herokuapp.com/).
+The Heroku online deployement of this app has been deactivated.
+A vercel deployement is currently being put together (Feb 2024).